-Figure 2: NHS Borders days between SAB cases (January 2014 - April 2016)
+Figure 2: NHS Borders days between SAB cases (January 2014 - June 2016)

-Since January 2016 there has only been one Meticillin-resistant Staphylococcus aureus (MRSA) case, with the remaining cases being Meticillin-sensitive Staphylococcus aureus (MSSA).
+Since April 2016 there have been no Meticillin-resistant Staphylococcus aureus (MRSA) case.
+All cases were Meticillin-sensitive Staphylococcus aureus (MSSA).

 Every SAB case is subject to a rigorous review which includes a feedback process to the clinicians caring for the patient.
 Any learning is translated into specific actions which are added to the Infection Control Work Plan with progress critically reviewed by the Infection Control Committee.